Hussein Sharafeddine

-Hussein Hamid Sharafeddine (حسين حميد شرف الدين; born 13 October 1997) is a Lebanese professional footballer who plays as a centre-back for club Safa and the Lebanon national team.
+Hussein Hamid Sharafeddine (حسين حميد شرف الدين; born 13 October 1997) is a Lebanese professional footballer who plays as a centre-back for club Jwaya and the Lebanon national team.

 Club career

 Sevan

 On 9 September 2020, Sharafeddine moved to Sevan in the Armenian First League.
 Sharafeddine made his debut on 13 September, in a 4–1 win over Ararat-2.
 He played six league games and one Armenian Cup game in the first half of the season, and returned back to Lebanon on 26 December due to the Nagorno-Karabakh war.

 Naft Al-Basra

 On 8 February 2021, Sharafeddine joined Iraqi Premier League side Naft Al-Basra.
 He made his debut on 14 February, but was subbed out for injury; the match ended in a 1–1 draw to Al-Naft.
 Sharafeddine decided to end his contract on 16 May, and returned to Lebanon after having played five league games.